wkhattak/Vehicle-Detection-and-Tracking/README.md

-# Project: Advanced Lane Finding
+# Project: Vehicle Detection and Tracking
 ## Overview

 This project is about writing a software pipeline to detect cars in a video using an [SVM classifier](https://en.wikipedia.org/wiki/Support_vector_machine) trained on [HOG](https://en.wikipedia.org/wiki/Histogram_of_oriented_gradients) features.